The most mysterious place in every US state

 South Dakota: Mount Rushmore’s Secret Chamber, Rapid City

-It's the most famous mountain in North America – an imposing monument to US political history, depicting the chiselled profiles of four of the nation's presidents.
+It's the most famous mountain in North America – an imposing monument to US political history, depicting the chiseled profiles of four of the nation's presidents.
 But did you know Mount Rushmore is hiding something behind the face of Abraham Lincoln?
 There lies an unfinished secret chamber, intended by sculptor Gutzon Borglum to be a museum space where the meaning of the rock-hewn heads could be shared with visitors down the decades.
 Alas, it never opened to the public and remains sealed shut.

 Tennessee: Bell Witch Cave, Adams